 “The quality of workflow determines how effective and efficient we are every time we sit down to study.
 But, for many students with ADHD, this is where the battle is being lost.”

-“I sit through hour after hour of lecture, trying to focus and hang on and internalize as much as I can.
-But by the end, I am just absolutely frustrated and worn out.
-And then when it is time to actually ‘study’ later that day, I feel like I’m starting from scratch.
-Except it’s worse because it’s so late in the day, and I am dead exhausted.”
+“I sit through hours of lecture—trying to focus and hang on.
+When it’s time to actually study, I feel like I’m starting from scratch.
+But it’s worse since it’s so late in the day, and I’m exhausted.”

 “These issues can likely be mitigated and managed with proper methodology.
 Because methodology does matter — especially when studying and learning in med school.”